 Garden Key, Dry Tortugas National Park, Florida

-Beach lovers can't miss the white sands and crystal-clear water right outside your tent at this spectacular Sunshine State campground 70 miles off Key West.
+Beach lovers can’t miss the white sands and crystal-clear water right outside your tent at this spectacular Sunshine State campground 70 miles off Key West.
 Hop a ferry to sleep on the beach in the shadow of 19-century Fort Jefferson, then take a morning swim for amazing snorkeling.
 Bird-watchers will enjoy scoping out the island, part of the Great Florida Birding Trail.
 Campers can also bring kayaks to enjoy a paddle in the shallows.
-Visitors need to reserve their spot on the ferry to get there (usually months in advance, especially during the busy winter season), but once on the island, you're guaranteed a campsite.
+Visitors need to reserve their spot on the ferry to get there (usually months in advance, especially during the busy winter season), but once on the island, you’re guaranteed a campsite.
 Picnic tables, composting toilets, and grills are provided; campers need to bring in their own water and carry out all garbage.
-Those who want to experience the great outdoors with a side of luxe will want to check out these 13 best glamping vacations.

 Many Glacier, Glacier National Park, Montana